When you’re dealing with diabetes, every little thing is a big deal.

 That’s why it’s so important for you to understand what compression socks vs diabetic socks are all about.
 If you’re looking for a new pair of socks and you need to choose between compression socks and diabetic socks, here are some things to consider.

-Compression socks are meant to increase the blood flow in your feet by compressing your lower legs and feet.
+Compression socks work by compressing your lower legs and feet to increase blood flow in your feet.
 This, in turn, can help reduce swelling and pain related to poor circulation.
 Compression socks can also help improve joint mobility and reduce muscle stiffness.

-Diabetic socks are worn by people with diabetes who suffer from peripheral neuropathy—a nerve disease that causes numbness in the feet and legs as well as severe sensitivity to cold—and other symptoms of poor circulation.
+Diabetics wear diabetic socks if they have peripheral neuropathy (a nerve disease that causes numbness in the feet and legs as well as extreme sensitivity to cold) or other symptoms of poor circulation.

 What makes them similar?

-Compression socks for diabetes are designed to help reduce the amount of blood flow to your feet, which can reduce swelling and pain.
+Diabetic compression socks are designed to help reduce the amount of blood flow to your feet, which can reduce swelling and pain.
 They’re also helpful in preventing ulcers from forming on your skin.

-Compression socks for diabetic foot pain might be used as a preventative measure against further damage to the skin around your big toes, which will help prevent further complications like amputation or nerve damage.
+They may be used to prevent further damage to the skin around your big toes, which will help prevent further complications such as amputation or nerve damage.